skoussou/aws-lambdas-to-azure-quarkus-containers/README.md

 # Cookbook for activities to migrate AWS Java Lambda applications to AZURE/OCP

 ## Prerequisites
-- GitOps with ArgoCD for the service/team has been setup see [Setting up GitOps with ArgoCD for service/team](https://github.com/cariad-cloud/residency-docs/blob/main/how-to-docs/setup-gitops-service.md)
+- GitOps with ArgoCD for the service/team has been setup see [[TODO] - Setting up GitOps with ArgoCD for service/team](TODO)
 - Red Hat OpenShift Pipelines operator has been installed
-- Red Hat OpenShift Service Mesh operator has been installed, `ServiceMeshControlPlane` configured, `ServiceMeshMemberRole` configured with the namespace (see [Service Mesh Setup](how-to-docs/servicemesh-setup.md))
+- Red Hat OpenShift Service Mesh operator has been installed, `ServiceMeshControlPlane` configured, `ServiceMeshMemberRole` configured with the namespace (see [[TODO] - Service Mesh Setup](TODO))
-- Datadog [has been installed](how-to-docs/datadog-integration.md) and configured to have access to this environment
+- Datadog [[TODO] - has been installed](TODO) and configured to have access to this environment
-- *(Optional)* Kafka Operator has been installed and Kafka instance, Kafka Clients, Kafka Topics have been configured [https://github.com/cariad-cloud/residency-kafka-quickstart#prerequisites](https://github.com/cariad-cloud/residency-kafka-quickstart#prerequisites)
+- *(Optional)* Kafka Operator has been installed and Kafka instance, Kafka Clients, Kafka Topics have been configured [Kafka prerequisites](quickstart-lambda-to-quarkus-kafka/README.md#prerequisites)
 - *(Optional)* Crossplane for database creation is in place and `master_key` and `connection` URL known

 ## Assumptions